 There are various items of rescue equipment around the pool.
-There are three reaching poles; one situated either side of the pools and one throw bag and one torpedo bouy situated on the window ledge by the swimming teachers office.
+There are three reaching poles; one situated either side of the pools and one throw bag and one torpedo buoy situated on the window ledge by the swimming teachers office.

 The first aid box is situated in the office and is marked with a green square and a white cross.
-The 'Incident Report Form 012' are in the staffroom filing cabinet.